Parish Priest

 -

-In Father Michael McGivney (1852-1890), born and raised in a Connecticut factory town, the modern era's ideal of the priesthood hit its zenith.
-The son of Irish immigrants, he was a man to whom "family values" represented more than mere rhetoric.
-And he left a legacy of hope still celebrated around the world.
+Father Michael McGivney was a man to whom ""family values"" represented more than mere rhetoric, a man who has left a legacy of hope still celebrated around the world.

-In an incredible work of academic research, Douglas Brinkley and Julie M. Fenster re-create the life of Father McGivney, a fiercely dynamic yet tenderhearted man.
-Though he was only 38 when he died, Father McGivney has never been forgotten.
-He remains a true "people's priest", a genuinely holy man, and perhaps the most beloved parish priest in U.S. history.
+In an incredible work of academic research, Douglas Brinkley and Julie M. Fenster re-create the life of Father McGivney, a fiercely dynamic and yet tenderhearted man.
 Moving and inspirational, Parish Priest chronicles the process of canonization that may well make Father McGivney the first American-born parish priest to be declared a saint by the Vatican.